Xtra (film): Reception

 A critic from The Hindu wrote that "But what this film tells is that a girl who walks out from a person's life should patch up with him and a young man, who loves a girl older in age, should retract his steps".
 A critic from Idlebrain.com wrote that "This is an out-and-out adult film which is strictly recommended for desperate men who want to have fun".
-A critic from IANS wrote that "His [Veeru K's] latest Telugu presentation "Xtra is a substandard offering".
-A critic from Full Hyderabad wrote that "Though sounding like a B-grade flick, this one is not for those cheap lechers, skin-show lovers or deperate guys".
-A critic from Indiaglitz wrote that "Director Veeru is under illusions.
-He knows what he has got into and goes the whole hog with it.
-The sad part is he may have the last laugh".
+A critic from IANS wrote that "His [Veeru K's] latest Telugu presentation Xtra is a substandard offering".

 Box office

 The film opened to houseful theatres.
 The film became Super-Hit, running over 100 days in 6 centers.
 After the film's positive reception, Veeru K announced a similar film titled Thrill (2006) also starring Ruthika.
 The film's success also helped Santosh Pawan securing a lead role in the movie Meghamala - O Pellam Gola (2005).